kylemcdonald/ml-notebook/README.md

 Next steps
 ----------

+I'd like to use avahi-daemon to make the IP address of the host.
+But it seems [difficult](http://grokbase.com/t/gg/docker-user/155wz59qrn/docker-avahi-daemon-service-fails-to-start-when-running-multiple-containers-on-the-same-machine).
+It might make sense to add a line to the host file instead (if one doesn't already exist), but this requires a password.

 Once this is working by adding things manually, I would like to create a script that compiles multiple Dockerfiles into a single file with some filtering like this:

 ```